top of page

 “Are they things I’d want t’know I know?”

-An ace of a question, and one people don’t ask enough of themselves.
+Oh, that was an ace of a question.
+It’s a question people don’t ask often enough.
 Do I really want to know these things?
 Am I better off in my ignorance?
 I told him a lie.
-Well, fairer to say I told him something I didn’t know to be true for certain, something I just pulled from the air to put him at ease.
+Well, fairer to say I told him something I didn’t know to be true for certain.
+Something pulled from the air just to set him at ease.

-“You’ll forget it all just as soon as I release you and let you head on out past the Final Veil.”
+“You’ll forget it all just as soon as I send you out past the Final Veil.”

 He gave me a little nod and said no more, ragged, empty sockets staring back at me.
-Taking that as affirmation, I gathered some of the orange-tinged dirt from the ground in my left hand and let a few drops of the blessed baby spittle drip from the bottle.
-I mixed them together until I had a muddy paste and made the mark of the cruciform blade on the corpse’s forehead, whispering the necessary words.
+That was enough of an affirmation for me.
+I gathered some dirt from the ground in my left hand and let half the blessed baby spittle drip from the bottle I had un-stoppered.
+I mixed them together in my palm until I had a muddy paste.
+I made the mark of the cruciform blade on the corpse’s forehead with that paste and whispered the necessary words.
 I took St. Agnes from around my neck and pressed the medal onto that mark.
-And then I asked my first question.
+Then I asked my first question.

 “Thom Bench.
 Late o’ Hockett, by way o’ Champline.”

 “Did a man pass by here, Thom?
-Pale, one-eyed fella, wavy blond hair, wearin’ a blue shirt, roses tooled on a leather belt?”
+Pale, one-eyed fella, wavy blond hair, wearin’ a brown shirt, roses tooled on a leather belt?”

 “How long ago?”